CrtomirJuren/CrtomirJuren/README.md

 I am Črtomir Juren and i come from Slovenia 🇸🇮.

-*EDUCATION* 🎓
-- Bachelor's electrotechnic engineer.
-Study course mehatronics, electro motors + regulation theory
-- My thesis was about *Air heater ECU for diesel engine air intake at cold start*.
-CAN communication between PC and PIC, C language on PIC microcontroller, LabVIEW on PC side and PCB design for hardware.
-Thesis can be found on this [link](https://repozitorij.uni-lj.si/Dokument.php?id=30045&lang=slv)

 *JOB* 💼
 - *Test Engineer*: Automotive Industry 🏭.
 Half time in the office :office: and half time in the test laboratory :construction_worker:
 - *Laboratory*: Product validations, building and programming custom test setups.
 Taking care of the laboratory.